snowplow/snowplowanalytics.com/_posts/2018-08-15-snowplow-sql-runner-0.7.0-released/index.md

 For example:
 {% highlight bash %}
+$ ./sql-runner -fillTemplates -playbook integration/resources/good-postgres-with-template.yml -var username=postgres,password=,host=localhost
 {% endhighlight %}

 <h2 id="consul-lock">4.
 Consul locking</h2>

-The `-consulLock` option can be used to allow for local playbooks to run, while using Consul for locking.
+The `-consulLock` option can be used to allow for local playbooks to be run, while using Consul for locking.

 <h2 id="other-changes">5.
 Other changes</h2>